mitsuba-renderer/drjit/README.rst

 <https://pytorch.org/docs/stable/jit.html>`_?

-The reason is related to the typical workloads: machine learning involves small-ish computation graphs that are, however, made of arithmetically intense operations like convolutions, matrix multiplications, etc. The application motivating *Dr.Jit* (differentiable rendering) creates giant and messy computation graphs consisting of 100K to millions of "trivial" nodes
+The reason is related to the typical workloads: machine learning involves smallish computation graphs that are, however, made of arithmetically intense operations like convolutions, matrix multiplications, etc. The application motivating *Dr.Jit* (differentiable rendering) creates giant and messy computation graphs consisting of 100K to millions of "trivial" nodes